 During this reentry the theme appears again in the top line, this time taking on the nature of another variation by being harmonized with chromatic planing in the manner of Vierne.

-The Prelude then closes quietly on a spread D Major chord in 8 voices with an added 2nd, added 6th, and double pedal.
+The Prelude then closes quietly on a spread D Major chord in 7 voices with an added 2nd, added 6th, and double pedal.

 This piece, along with the a minor, b minor, and F Major Preludes & Fugues (Op.
 25-27) which precede it, due to the process involved in pairing each Fugue with its Prelude, may represent a new synthesis in the written organ repertoire [See menu bar, Free Stuff, 5 Preludes & Fugues, Suggestions for Performance].